OlivierLD/small-boards/RaspberryPi-Pico/MicroPython/README.md

 Serial port is read, and NMEA Sentences are built.
 Each completed NMEA Sentence is logged, and the led blinks.

-From a Raspberry Pi, copy the Python script on the board, so they can be executed later on:
+From a Raspberry Pi, copy the Python scripts on the board, so they can be executed later on:

 ```
 $ rshell -p /dev/ttyACM0 --buffer-size 2048